Endangered Wild Giraffes (and how to save them)

-Born Free funds a team that patrol and remove snares from wild giraffe habitats, to keep them safe (they also help to prevent poaching and educate communities, to stop the bushmeat trade).
+Born Free funds a team that patrol and remove snares from wild giraffe habitats, to keep them safe (they help to prevent poaching and educate communities, to stop the bushmeat trade).
 Other teams help to prevent and manage wildfires.

 If you are concerned about any animal you see in a zoo or circus (in England or abroad), complete Born Free’s captive animal report form for them to investigate.